surajrampure/imt-decal.github.io/index.md

 </a>

+- <b>Fall 2019: </b> The timing and logistics for this course in Fall 2019 are not yet known.
+More information will be posted here when available.
+Feel free to email `imt-decal@berkeley.edu` with any questions.
 - All announcements for current students will be on Piazza.
-- Feel free to email us at `imt-decal@berkeley.edu` with any questions!

 <br>